ahoyonline/map-wrapper/README.md

 * The type of feature that has changed ('polylines' or 'markers')
 * the index of the feature changed

+#### userId ####
+This data is used by the map wrapper to check if the currently logged in user is editing a feature, or is being edited by someone else.
+Typically this will be the Meteor userId if the accounts package is added, however, for enabling anonymous editing, null is a permitted value.

 ## Example ##

 To use the map wrapper, simply include the template MapWrapper in you templates